rickcen01/bnweb/README.md

 2) Install dependencies:
    - `pip install -r requirements.txt`
 3) (Optional) Configure LLM:
-   - Set `OPENAI_API_KEY` as an environment variable before starting the server.
+   - Set `GOOGLE_API_KEY` as an environment variable before starting the server.
+This will enable chat functionality using the Google Gemini API (via the `google-genai` library).
 If not set, the chat will return a local stub response.
-4) Start the server:
+4. Start the server:
    - `uvicorn server.main:app --host 0.0.0.0 --port 7861 --reload`
 5) Open the app:
    - Visit `http://localhost:7861/`